KEEP THE WILDLIFE WILD

 Courtesy of Yellowstone National Park <https://www.nps.gov/yell/planyourvisit/safety.htm>

-Big Sky is part of the Greater Yellowstone Ecosystem, home to both black and grizzly bears.
-Encountering bears can be thrilling, but it's essential to prioritize safety.
-Learn more on what to expect and how to be prepared.
+Big Sky is part of the Greater Yellowstone Ecosystem, where both black and grizzly bears roam.
+Spotting one can be unforgettable, but staying safe is essential.
+Know what to expect, how to avoid surprise encounters, and what to do if you see a bear.

 Be Bear Aware in Big Sky Country